Alice Kunek

-Alice Kunek (born 6 January 1991) is an Australian professional basketball player.
+Alice Kunek (born 6 January 1991) is an Australian-Irish professional basketball player for Southside Flyers, the current champions of the WNBL.

 Professional career

 WNBL

 Kunek began her WNBL career at the AIS alongside fellow up and coming players.
 She spent three seasons at the AIS, before moving signing with the Bulleen Boomers, where she played for three seasons.
 In her first season with the Boomers, she helped them take home their inaugural WNBL Championship, averaging 9.9 points per game.
 In 2013, Kunek left the Boomers and signed with the Dandenong Rangers.
 In her first season with the Rangers, Kunek averaged a career high 15.9 points per game.
 After two seasons with the Rangers, she returned to the Melbourne Boomers.
-Kunek was named captain of the Melbourne Boomers ahead of the 2016-17 season.
+Kunek was named captain of the Melbourne Boomers ahead of the 2016–17 season.

-On 16 May 2017, Kunek signed with the Perth Lynx for the 2017-18 WNBL season.
+On 16 May 2017, Kunek signed with the Perth Lynx for the 2017–18 WNBL season.
 On 8 November 2017, Kunek was named to the WNBL Team of the Week, after scoring 25 points, including five three-pointers, in her team's victory over the Townsville Fire.
 On 29 December 2017, Kunek played her 200th career WNBL game.